 2. Don’t say, in a stroppy tone, ‘that you already knew what the decision was’.

 If so, why are you so surprised and disappointed on the call or in the meeting?
 This response smacks of arrogance and a desire to denigrate the client and/or the process.
 Whether an agency ‘knew the decision’ or not is immaterial.

 Or worse – that ‘I knew from day one it was a foregone conclusion – this pitch is just a set-up’.
 If that was your view, why agree to participate in the first place?

-Saying things like, ‘oh, once I learned that agency XYZ was in the final stage, I knew Client A would go with them; they’re just besotted’ are pretty insulting to a marketing team that will generally have spent months on a process of due diligence (assuming the pitch has been run properly).
+Saying things like, ‘Oh, once I learned that agency XYZ was in the final stage, I knew Client A would go with them; they’re just besotted’ is pretty insulting to a marketing team that will generally have spent months on a process of due diligence (assuming the pitch has been run properly).

 And you, as an agency, really can’t know all the nuances behind competitive submissions, no matter what the grapevine tells you.

-We advocate decision in principle about the client’s preferred agency before they see our report on financial costing (remuneration).
+We advocate a decision in principle about the client’s preferred agency before they see our report on financial costing (remuneration).
 And generally, we’re successful in this approach.
-If the agencies are so closely matched that cost becomes a factor, we’ll talk to each agency involved on a level playing field basis.
+If the agencies are so closely matched that cost becomes a factor, we’ll talk to each agency involved on a level-playing field basis.